 Click on the image above to access LEAP Online and take a look at the Quick Start Guide below:

-There are a range of interactive LEAP workshops that you can book onto using the StudentHub.
+As well as LEAP Online, there is a range of face-to-face workshops that you can book onto using the StudentHub.
 Log in with your network username and password to make a booking.

 A number of books on study skills are available in the Library; below are just some examples.
 More can be found by searching either on Discover@Bolton or on the Library catalogue.